base/base/docs/specs/protocol/safe-extensions.md

 1. The module must format calldata correctly such that the target it calls performs the expected action.

-## Liveness checking mechanism
+## Security Council Liveness Checking Extensions

-The Security Council's liveness checking mechanism is intended to ensure that any loss of access to a signer's keys is identified and addressed within a predictable period of time.
+The Security Council Safe is extended by the Liveness Checking Module and Guard.
+These extensions are intended to ensure that any loss of access to a signer's keys is identified and addressed within a predictable period of time.

 This mechanism is intended only to be used to remove signers who have lost access to their keys, or are otherwise inactive.
 It is not intended to be used to remove signers who are acting in bad faith, or any other subjective criteria, such cases should be addressed by governance, and the removal handled via the standard Safe ownership management functionality.

-## Liveness checking methodology

-This is achieved using two types of contracts which the Safe contract has built-in support for:

-1. **Guard contracts:** can execute pre- and post- transaction checks.
-1. **Module contracts:** a contract which is added to the Safe by the signers, and thenceforth is authorized to execute transactions via the Safe.
-This means the module must properly implement auth conditions internally.

-### The liveness guard
+### The Liveness Guard

 For implementing liveness checks a `LivenessGuard` is created which receives the signatures from each executed transaction, and tracks the latest time at which a transaction was signed by each